tensorflow/models/inception/README.md

 ## Description of Code

-NOTE: For the most part, you will find a newer version of this code at [models/slim](https://github.com/tensorflow/models/tree/master/slim).
+**NOTE**: For the most part, you will find a newer version of this code at [models/slim](https://github.com/tensorflow/models/tree/master/slim).
 In particular:

 *   `inception_train.py` and `imagenet_train.py` should no longer be used.
 The slim editions for running on multiple GPUs are the current best examples.
 *   `inception_distributed_train.py` and `imagenet_distributed_train.py` are still valid examples of distributed training.